i-namekawa/Pymagor/README.md

 Supported platforms
 ------
-Pymagor is built upon Python and cross-platform libraries, meaning that it will be relatively easy to support Linux and Mac.
+Pymagor is built upon Python and cross-platform libraries (all 64-bit ready).
+Alghough the main target platform is Windows 7, Ubuntu and MacOSX (darwin) seem to work ok with some minor problems.
-However, only Windows 7 will be supported.
-All libraries used in Pymagor are ready for 64-bit (except on Mac until I upgrade to wxPython3.0).
-* MS-Windows XP/7/8 ([Windows93](http://www.windows93.net/) not supported)
+* MS-Windows XP/7/8 (Win10? never tested)
 * (Ubuntu 14.04: It can run from source with some GTK warnings)
-* (Mac: It manages to run from source on Darwin but it needs some more GUI element adjustments. wxPython2.8 on Mac requires 32-bit Python.
-So, it's better to install a separate Python2.7 32-bit and install all the dependencies there.)
+* (Mac: It runs from source on Darwin with wxPython v3.0 but with some minor wxPython errors.

 Installation
 ------

-### Recommended way for Windows (no Python required!)
+### Easy way to test Pymgaor on Windows (no Python required! but 32-bit version only)

 * Get the [Windows 32-bit binary installer](https://github.com/i-namekawa/Pymagor/releases) and follow the instructions in the installation wizard.
 Please __do not__ install in "Program files" folder as Pymagor needs the write access to produce an error log file in the same folder.
-You **do not** need Python to run Pymagor.
 It comes with an uninstaller.
-The binary "pymagor.exe" is flagged as LARGEADDRESSAWARE so that it goes over the 2GB memory allocation limit by Windows up to 4GB on 32-bit Python.
+The binary "pymagor.exe" is flagged as LARGEADDRESSAWARE so that it goes over the 2GB memory allocation limit by Windows on 32-bit Python.
 So, the peformance of this binary is better than running the source on 32-bit python (unless python.exe is flagged too).

 The 64-bit binary is possible to build but was too huge (>200 MB, due to numpy/scipy dlls).
-So, if you need 64-bit, you should run from source.
+For 64-bit, run from source.

-### Hard way (for development, on Linux/Mac, and to run on 64-bit Python)
+### Run from source (for development, on Linux/Mac, and to run on 64-bit Python)

 1. Install the latest Python 2.7 series.
-For Windows, Anaconda 64-bit Python 2.7 is recommended.
-(WinPython no longer recommended because the latest WinPython2.7 still uses numpy 1.9.3 but the latest tifffile.py needs numpy 1.10)
+Anaconda 64-bit Python 2.7 is recommended.
+WinPython is no longer recommended because the latest WinPython2.7 still uses numpy 1.9.3 but the latest tifffile.py needs numpy 1.10.

 2. Install all the dependencies (see below for Anaconda example)
   * pillow
   * numpy (1.10 or newer)
   * scipy (v0.12.0 or newer.
 For anaconda, 0.16.0 recommended due to scipy.io.loadmat bug in anaconda)
-  * matplotlib
+  * matplotlib (may need 1.4.* on Mac)
   * xlrd
   * xlwt
-  * wx (v2.8.12.1 recommended. v3.0.0.0 seems ok as well)
+  * wx (v2.8.12.1 recommended.
+But v3.0 and above also seem to work)
   * yapsy
-  * tifffile.py (ver 2016.4.13)
-  * (optional and MS-Windows only) win32process

-3.
+  * tifffile.py (ver 2016.4.13 or newer. pip will install a slightly older version which may have a problem)

-   Clone the git repogitory (https://github.com/i-namekawa/Pymagor.git) and run Pymagor2.py
+3. Clone the git repogitory (https://github.com/i-namekawa/Pymagor.git or download zip) and run Pymagor2.py.
+On MaxOS, run with `pythonw` rather than `python`.

 #### Conda command to set up Python 2.7.* (64-bit) for Pymagor

 * Install Miniconda (or full anaconda) for conda command line tool
 * `conda create -n pymagor_env python=2.7 xlrd xlwt matplotlib scipy=0.16.0 pillow`
 * `activate pymagor_env` (win) or `source activate pymagor_env` (Linux/Mac)
+* `conda install wxpython=3.0`.
+If there are problems with v3.0, downgrade to v2.8 by the official binary installer from sourceforge (wxPython2.8-win64-unicode-2.8.12.1-py27.exe) and choose C:/Miniconda3/envs/pymagor_env/lib/site-packages.
-* then install 4 more libralies as follows:
+* then install 2 more libralies as follows:
  * yapsy: `pip install yapsy`
- * wxpython2.8: use the official exe installer from sourceforge (wxPython2.8-win64-unicode-2.8.12.1-py27.exe) and choose C:/Miniconda3/envs/pymagor_env/lib/site-packages
- * tifffile: `pip install tifffile-2016.4.13-cp27-cp27m-win_amd64.whl` (or newer) from Gohlke's site at http://www.lfd.uci.edu/~gohlke/pythonlibs/#vlfd
+ * tifffile: `pip install tifffile-2016.4.13-cp27-cp27m-win_amd64.whl` (or newer) from Gohlke's site at http://www.lfd.uci.edu/~gohlke/pythonlibs/#vlfd Or, simply copy tifffile.py to `site-packages`.
+Compilation of tifffile.c is optional but recommended for compressed tif.
- * (optional) win32process: open an evelated CMD.exe (Right click -> Run as Admin). `activate pymagor_env` and then `pip install pywin32-220-cp27-none-win_amd64.whl` from Gohlke's site (http://www.lfd.uci.edu/~gohlke/pythonlibs/#pywin32) and `python.exe C:/Miniconda3/envs/pymagor_env/Scripts/pywin32_postinstall.py -install`

 Bug report
 -------